-The source of energy which animals use is the basis on which animals are divided into two groups, namely the cold-blooded and warm-blooded animals.
+The source of energy that animals use is the basis on which animals are divided into two groups, namely cold-blooded and warm-blooded animals.
 Cold-blooded animals are also known as ectothermic or poikilothermic animals.
-Their bodies cannot regulate temperatures internally, so the temperature is not constant and varies according to their environment.
-So in hot environments, their blood can get much warmer than that of warm-blooded animals in the same area.
+Their bodies cannot regulate temperatures internally, so their temperature is not constant and varies according to their environment.
+In hot environments, their blood can get much warmer than that of warm-blooded animals in the same area.
 To regulate their temperature, cold-blooded animals bask perpendicular to sun rays to get warm, and when they want to cool down they lie parallel to the sun, or keep their mouths open or seek shade.

 4. Notable Examples

 Cold-blooded animals can be either terrestrial or aquatic.
 All reptiles, including snakes, lizards, turtles, tortoises, alligators, and crocodiles, some insects such as the busy dragonflies and bees, amphibians such as frogs, toads, and salamanders, as well as fish, including sharks, are all cold-blooded animals.
 Though dinosaurs were reptiles, they are believed to have characteristics of both cold and warm blooded animals, and belonged to a transitional group with a complex metabolism, similar to what is seen in modern birds.

 3. Cold-Blooded Animal Characteristics